anb429/inclass/class3/README.md

 1. Within your Express views, use the `client.query` method to query your database.
 This first argument is a SQL query, like the INSERT or SELECT queries your ran from the database shell.
 The second argument is a callback taking an error object as the first result, and a result object as the second argument.

 # Getting started with Postgres + Node + Heroku
+1. Do `heroku addons:create heroku-postgresql:hobby-dev` from within your project directory.
+This adds a new, empty database to your Heroku project.
+It's totally separate from your local database, so you'll need to recreate any tables you want to use.
 1. In your index.js, check for the presence of the `process.env.DATABASE_URL` environment variable.
 You'll condition your argument to `new Client(...)` on this value.
 1. If the environment variable is present, you'll pass `{connectionString: process.env.DATABASE_URL, ssl: true}` as your argument to the Client constructor.
 1. Otherwise, you'll create your Client instance the same way we did above.